JulienRineau/blog/content/posts/unet-segmentation.md

 loss = torch.nn.functional.cross_entropy(logits, mask)
 ```
 ### Run
-The goal here is not to actually train the model on the whole dataset but instead to show that the model works.
+The goal here is not to actually train the model on the whole dataset but instead to show that the pipeline works.
 The training is then done on a 1k datapoint subset until the model overfit (200 epochs).
+It took less than 20min on a single A100 GPU.
 ![Training loss](/img/unet-segmentation/train_loss.png)
 ![Training accuracy](/img/unet-segmentation/train_acc.png)